zolegus/quix/README.md

 Multihreading is an important illusion.
 But it is still an illusion.
 On an physical CPU with 4 cores you can only have 4 things executing in parallel.
 It is true that threads block and having another thread you can schedule while the blocked thread is waiting leads to increased work throughput.
 But this does not decrease latency and it is to decrease latency that this framework is being developed.
 Also as physical CPU's become cheaper and cheaper with more and more cores the economics of making sure every last available cycle of a core is put to use shift towards doing the work itself with more efficency.

 ## Architecture

+###Node
 At the heart of the quix archiecture is the idea of one core runs one node.
 One node equates to a one single threaded process.

 Doing this has several advantages for a low latency system.
 * Compilers have many more opportunites to optimize code when it is single threaded.
-* The node can give us almost deterministic performance metrics as for the most part our node owns all the core.
+* The node can give us almost deterministic performance metrics as for the most part the node owns all the core.
 * Sharing of code cachelines is kept to a minimum as we need not have multiple cores running the same code.
 * Same can be said of data cachelines as data is quite often is directly related to the code that requires it.
 * On modern Intel processors we may not need to use a memory barrier between physical cores (SDMv3 8.2.3.7)